Dr. Susan Brumfield

 Mandy Algate has worked with the West Texas Children’s Chorus since 2012.
 Currently, she teaches advanced elementary musicianship and assists the Apprentice Choir.
 Mrs. Algate holds a bachelor’s degree in music education from Texas Tech University.
 She earned her OAKE certification through Portland State University, and completed a master’s degree in music education at Texas Tech University.
 In addition to her work with WTCC, Mrs. Algate also enjoys teaching general music at Roscoe Wilson Elementary in Lubbock.

 Wendy Forrest has been the Business Manager for West Texas Children's Chorus since 2012.
 She graduated from Texas Tech with a Masters of Science degree in Accounting in 2002.
 After graduation, she worked for Ernst & Young, LLC in Dallas.
-In 2005, she and her husband returned home to Lubbock for her husband to pursue a PhD in Music Theory from Texas Tech.
-While raising two daughters, she has worked part-time for local companies as an accountant, run her own small business, and is the former Program Director for the Office of Strategic Initiatives at Texas Tech University Health Sciences Center (responsible for the project management of several multi-million dollar federal/state initiatives and the financial reporting for these initiatives).
-Her husband, Dr. David Forrest, is an Assistant Professor of Music Theory at Texas Tech and serves on the board for WTCC.
+In 2005, she and her husband returned to Lubbock.
+She is an auditor with Robinson Burdette Martin & Seright, L.L.P.
+Her husband, Dr. David Forrest, is an Associate Professor of Music Theory at Texas Tech and serves on the board for WTCC.

 Our fine teaching staff consists of graduates and music education interns from the Texas Tech School of Music.
 Joining us for a second year are Kendall Newman, Music Specialist at Ramirez Charter School and Wesley Orr, Music Specialist at Hodges Elementary.
 Both have training in Kodály methodology and are pursuing additional certification in the approach.